ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 ### Step 1

 Install SdkMan with this command in your console: ```curl -s "https://get.sdkman.io" | bash```.

-Open [http://sdkman.io/install.html](http://sdkman.io/install.html) and follow instructions to install SdkMan.
+If you face to any kind of issues, open [http://sdkman.io/install.html](http://sdkman.io/install.html) and follow instructions to install SdkMan.

 ### Step 2